johnnykwwang/Annex-K3-Build-Log/4_XY_Gantry.md

 Fasteners: 8x `M5x12 BHCS`, 4x `M5x14 SHCS`, 4x `M5x20 SHCS`

+> Using M5x14 SHCS is already deprecated in later release, in favor of using M5x16 and printed spacers.
+But M5x14 still works.

 Now, with the machine still upside-down, we can install the upper 625 bearing holder and endstops.
 Keep in mind that from this point on, we need to remember which side is the "front" of the machine.
 I recommend make a mark for reference.

 Installing the bearing holder is a little bit painful.
 There's a few things: